Christianity in Syria: Syrian Christians during the Syrian civil war

-After the Regime‘s Fall
+After the fall of the Assad regime

 Following the fall of the Assad regime in December 2024, the Syrian Transitional Government, despite being composed of Islamists, vowed to respect the Christians and other religious denominations in Syria.
 However, in the weeks following HTS taking power, numerous reports emerged of Christians, among other minorities, being persecuted in Syria.
 An unknown number of non-Alawite religious minorities, including Christians, were also targeted and killed in massacres of Syrian Alawites during clashes in western Syria in March 2025, with many fleeing their villages to the mountains.

 On 22 June 2025, at least one attacker opened fire and detonated an explosive device inside the Greek Orthodox Mar Elias Church during Divine Liturgy in Damascus, Syria, killing at least 30 people and injuring 54 others.
 The Syrian Ministry of Interior said the Islamic State was responsible for the suicide attack, while Saraya Ansar al-Sunnah claimed responsibility.

 During the southern Syria clashes in July 2025, the churches in the villages of As-Sawra al-Kabira, Rudaymat al-Liwa, Taara and Ad-Duwayra in Suwayda Governorate were robbed, vandalized, and burned by members of the Defence and Interior Ministries, along with armed Bedouin men.
 According to international Catholic charity Aid to the Church in Need, 38 houses belonging to Christian families were set on fire and a bomb attack was prevented at a Maronite church in Tartus.